Arafat3-DA/Hospital-Dashboard-Analysis/README.md

 This project aims to create an insightful Power BI dashboard for analyzing hospital data, focusing on key performance metrics, patient demographics, and treatment outcomes by leveraging data from an SQL database.
 The dashboard is divided into three pages: Main Page, Performance Analysis, and Patients Detail, each providing critical insights into hospital operations and patient care.

-Key Metrics and Visualizations🎯:
+## Key Metrics and Visualizations 🎯:

-1. Main Page:
+### 1. Main Page:

 This page highlights essential KPIs such as Total Patients, Total Doctors, Average Treatment Days, and geographical reach across cities and provinces.
 It includes visuals for:

 Patient Trends: Total patients by month and by attending doctors.
 Geographical Distribution: Patients by province and city.
-Patient Demographics: Total patients by specialty and gender.
+Patient Demographics: Total patients by speciality and gender.
 Diagnosis Insights: Top 10 diagnoses by patients.

-2. Performance Analysis:
+### 2. Performance Analysis:

 Focuses on key performance metrics, offering visuals like:
 Average Stay Duration: By doctor.
 Allergy Analysis: Top 10 allergies among patients.
-Admission Trends: Over time and by specialty.
+Admission Trends: Over time and by speciality.
 BMI Performance: Patient BMI analysis.

-3. Patients Detail:
+### 3. Patients Detail:

 The Patient Details Page offers a comprehensive overview of each patient's information, organized in a tabular format for straightforward access and review.
 This includes details such as Patient ID, Name, Gender, Age, Height, Weight, Allergies, City, BMI Category, Diagnosis, and Province Name.